dewhurstwill/tfstack-init/README.md

 # tfstack-init 🔧

-A simple way to scafhold a terraform project
+A simple way to scaffold a terraform project

 ## Hat tip 🎩